JnuSimba/APUE/README.md

 APUE
 ====

-some exercises  and mini projects about unix environment programming.
+There are some exercises  and mini projects like miniShell about unix environment programming.

-enter every sub directory, just run make.
+Enter every sub directory, just run make.

-if you find some bugs in codes, please contact me via QQ:747118929
+If you find some bugs in codes, please contact me via QQ:747118929